-- Wrap lines at 77 characters and at newlines

-- Only wrap lines at newlines

-- No line wrapping
+- Wrap lines at 77 characters and at newlines - Only wrap lines at newlines - No line wrapping - : By default gettext wraps lines at 77 characters and newlines.
+With --no-wrap parameter, it wraps only at newlines.

 Update LINGUAS file

 Updates the LINGUAS file when a new translation is added.